-My calling, my dream, and passion for theatre and acting was still very much alive after the pandemic.
-I took that time to reset (and to heal from long Covid!), and in 2024, I decided to give myself a second chance, take my skills to the highest potential, and applied for the Atlantic Summer Intensive program.
+So in 2024, I decided to give myself another chance to take my skills to the highest potential, and applied for the Atlantic Summer Intensive program.
 I was looking forward to putting myself back in the student seat and unlocking the next level.
-As someone who had not had access to the kind of prestigious, in-depth, and holistic training Atlantic offers, I was so grateful I gave myself this shot, in my mid 40s nonetheless!!
+As someone who had not had access to the kind of prestigious, in-depth, and well-rounded training that the Atlantic Acting School offers, I was so happy and grateful for this opportunity.
+I got to go back to school in my mid 40s!!

-Practical Aesthetics was THE perfect technique to get my creative juices back flowing.
-It validated the storyteller in me, and provided a new way for me to connect with plays and characters I’ve always dreamed of studying in a deeper way.
-The level of artistry and excellence the Atlantic Acting School demands was something I have been craving for for a long time.
+Practical Aesthetics was THE perfect technique to get my creative juices back and flowing.
+It validated the storyteller in me, and provided a new way for me to connect with my instrument, and the plays and characters I’ve always dreamed of studying in a deeper way.
+The level of artistry and excellence of every teacher at the Atlantic Acting School was so inspiring!

-The 6 week summer program is perfect for the seasoned actor who might want to upgrade their toolbox, as well as for the young and aspiring actors alike.
-I was not only able to brush up my skills and learn new skills but to build community, connect with like minded people, and feel inspired again!
+This six week Summer Intensive Program is absolutely the perfect way for a seasoned actor looking to upgrade their toolbox, as well as for the young and aspiring actors alike.
+I was not only able to brush up my skills AND learn new skills but I also got to build a new community, connecting with like minded people, and feeling young and inspired again!
 It is indeed a VERY demanding program as we had to read many plays, pick our own scenes and scene partners, and rehearse after taking classes all day!
-Honestly, I still can’t believe my “elderly” body and brain were able to handle such INTENSIVE work, lol 🙂 But we did it!!!
+Honestly, I still can’t believe my “elderly” body and brain were able to handle such INTENSIVE work, lol.
+But we did it!!!
 The teachers pushed me to dig deeper than I’ve ever had, and most importantly, they helped me gain the confidence I needed to step into larger than life characters that I would’ve not even been considered to play twenty years ago.

-I’m forever grateful for the generosity and kindness of the Atlantic Acting School!
-THANK YOU to the amazing teachers, staff, and classmates for helping me LEVEL UP!
-And for making me feel like I belong!!!
+I’m forever grateful to the Atlantic Acting School and the Summer Intensive 2025!
+THANK YOU to all the amazing teachers, the hard working staff, and my beautiful classmates for helping me LEVEL UP.
+The little Caribbean girl inside me is very proud!
+Keep going, y’all!!

 “Dreams can be delayed but not denied!”